 ABSTRACT

-The present investigation was conducted during the Kharif season of 2024 at the Organic Research Farm, Karguan Ji, Department of Entomology, Institute of Agricultural Sciences, Bundelkhand University, Jhansi (U.P.).
-The present study aimed to assess the population dynamics of major pod borer species and their correlation with prevailing meteorological parameters.
-Green gram variety PDM-139 (Samrat) was sown in early July under organic cultivation practices.
+The present investigation was conducted during Kharif, 2024 aimed to assess the population dynamics of major pod borer species of mungbean (Vigna radiata L.) and their correlation with prevailing meteorological parameters.
+Green gram variety PDM-139 (Samrat) was sown in early July, 2024 under organic cultivation practices.
 Observations on pest incidence were recorded weekly from sowing to harvest without pesticide application.
 The presence of two major pod borer species, Helicoverpa armigera and Maruca testulalis, with peak incidences observed during the 36th Standard Meteorological Week (SMW).
-H. armigera population peaked at 7.40 larvae/5 plants, showing a significant negative correlation with rainfall (r = -0.493), while M. testulalis peaked at 9.46 larvae/5 plants and exhibited a positive significant correlation with temperature and humidity.
+H. armigera population was peaked at 7.40 larvae/5 plants, showing a significant negative correlation with rainfall (r = -0.493), while M. testulalis peaked at 9.46 larvae/5 plants and exhibited a positive significant correlation with temperature and humidity.
 These findings indicate that dry, warm, and humid conditions favour pod borer proliferation.
 The study underscores the importance of pest-weather interactions in forecasting pest outbreaks and advocates for the inclusion of biorational insecticides and weather-based surveillance in integrated pest management (IPM) strategies.

 Keywords: Green gram, Helicoverpa armigera, Maruca testulalis, Seasonal incidence, Weather correlation